What Are The Different Layers of Blockchain?

 Layer 2

 Layer 0 has many interactions that have been removed by layer 2.
 For specific blockchains, layer 2 blockchain is the scaling solution.
 It works with third-party integration and removes the limitations of layer 1.
-It is the most popular approach for solving scaling issues attached to POW networks.
+It is the most popular approach for solving scaling issues attached to PoW networks.
 At present, various industries have begun implementing layer two technologies.

 Layer 3

-Read About: Different Types Of Blockchain
+Also Read: Different Types of Blockchain

-Layer 0 | This layer has the hardware, protocols and other foundational elements |
+Layer 0This layer has the hardware, protocols, and other foundational elements.

-Layer 1 | Maintains the dispute resolution, consensus mechanism and programming of the blockchain.
-Examples: Bitcoin blockchain, Ethereum blockchain |
+Layer 1Maintains the dispute resolution, consensus mechanism and programming of the blockchain.

-Layer 2 | Has better scaling capabilities than Layer 0 and 1.
-It has the capability to be integrated with third-party solutions |
+Layer 2Has better scaling capabilities than Layer 0 and 1.
+It has the capability to be integrated with third-party solutions.

-Layer 3 | This layer is used to host dApps and other user-facing applications |
+Layer 3This layer is used to host dApps and other user-facing applications.

 What is Blockchain Scalability?